 There are two things that are worrisome about this: Firstly, while you might profit from this at the moment (due to tailor-made services), there's also companies that you probably wouldn't want to know that much about yourself, while having no control over who gets a hold of your data.
 Imagine your health insurance company knowing how unhealthy your nutrition actually is -- they surely might want to update your plan accordingly.
 Imagine your employer knowing what you buy, your political stances, or how long you were actually up last night -- they probably might want to reconsider your next raise or even your promotion.

 The second aspect is even more important: Do you know why companies pay so much for ads, when people just ignore them?
 Because they work, even if you try to ignore them.
 When you as a consumer buy something at a store that doesn't suit you, you give it back.
 When a company as a "people consumer" faces a demographic that doesn't engage in their stuff, they work it.
 Hard.
-Until it does.
+They manipulate the people.
+Until they do buy the products.
 As I noted before, almost all services nowadays are not one-way streets anymore, they are interactive.
 And as they want to entice as many people as possible, they not only carefully observe what you put in, but they can also control what you get back.
 They can carefully construct input to nudge your brain into a specific direction.
-People trust what Facebook shows them in their timeline, but nobody really has a clue what does and doesn't end up there and how prominently it is displayed.
-Researchers have verified that the order of the entries in people's Facebook timeline could be utilized to control their mood.
+People trust what Facebook shows them in their timeline, but nobody really has a clue what does and doesn't end up there and what pice of information is displayed how prominently on the screen.
+Consequently, researchers have verified that the order of the entries inyour Facebook timeline could be utilized to control your mood.

 This is another reason, why we need privacy: To keep our integrity and identity from being manipulated by corporations.